Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "Life is what happens to you while you're busy making other plans." - **Conrad Hilton**
+   "You are what you believe yourself to be." - **Christopher Columbus**
 </marquee>

 ---